turboapps/docs/src/getting-started/advanced.md

 3. Implement network isolation as needed

 ### Network Configuration
-1. Use virtual networks for container-to-container communication
+1. Use virtual networks for session-to-session communication
 2. Implement precise routing rules
 3. Consider using route files for complex configurations

 ## Next Steps

+1. Explore the [Client documentation](/client/) for detailed command reference and features
+2. Learn about [Studio](/studio/) to create your own virtual applications
+3. Set up [Server](/server/) for enterprise deployment
-- Review [deployment guides](/deploying/) for enterprise scenarios
+4. Review [deployment options](/deploying/) for various scenarios
-- Explore [Turbo Server](/server/) for advanced management
-- Check [command reference](/client/command-line/) for detailed options

 ::: tip Need More Help?
 Visit our [support resources](https://turbo.net/support) for additional assistance.